 - Once it has reached 140 degrees Fahrenheit, the brisket is ready to be served.

-Tip: If you don’t have enough original cooking juices, you can always make your own sauce.
+Tip: If you don’t have enough original cooking juices or beef broth, you can always make your sauce.

 - Boil two cups of apple cider or apple juice until it is reduced by half.